carlo/wow-addons/AddOns/SpamSentry/readme.txt

 * Detects multi-message spam
 * Customizable notification
 * FuBar and Titan support
-* Support for WIM, Cellular and other messaging addons.
+* Support for Whisp, Chatter, Wim and other messaging addons.
 * Manual reporting of players you suspect to be a goldseller / bot / violating naming rules
 * Report-button in mailframe to report spam send to you by in-game mail
 * Seperate reportlists are maintained for each realm you play on
 * And many more

 Use:
+* Left click the minimap/fubar/titan icon to show a listing of to-be-reported characters
-* Type /sentry for options, or right-click the minimap/fubar/titan icon
+* Type /sentry or right-click the icon for options
-* right-click a name and select "Report spam" to manually add that player to the spamreportlist.

 How to help:
 * If a spam-message isn't recognised:
-  - Manually add the spammer
+  1. Report the spammer by right-clicking the name in the chat window and selecting "Report Spam"
-  - Type /sentry spam feedback <name of the spammer>
+  2. Type /sentry spam feedback
-  - Send me a PM with the code sequence
+  3. Send me a PM with the code sequence
-* If you encounter a false positive: send me a PM containing that message
+* If you encounter a false positive:
+  1. Click the message in SpamSentry main-window
+  2. Send me a PM containing that message

 About reporting:
 GM-Tickets have been confirmed to be limited to 500 characters.
-To conserve precious space, reporting has been reworked to the following rules:
-* A single spammer is reported with full message
-* Multiple spammers will be reported as a short list, containing, name, date/time and website or partial message.
-* Up to four spammers can be reported in one go.
-The surplus will be queued for the next ticket.
+If you edit the ticket texts it is advised to keep enough characters available to actually report characters.

 Performance notes:
 * All code has been designed to minimize parsing-time, and maximize performance for raiding.
-* The mod currently uses approximately 500kB memory (PTR 2.1 GetAddOnMemoryUsage() ).
+* The mod currently uses a little under 300kB memory (Patch 2.3 GetAddOnMemoryUsage()).
-* To enhance performance and memory usage you can optionally choose to run several modules as load-on-demand.
-To do so: run the "ss_lod"-script located in this folder.
-Do NOT delete or disable the module folders!
-SpamSentry needs them for several functions, but will only load them when necessary.
+* Type /sentry statistics to show session statistics.

 Known issues:
 * Blizzard made an a-typical implementation for who-queries.
 You may notice slow response on the /who command while using this mod when the chat is crowded.
 * Textballoons from says and yells are still shown.
 Blizzard currently provides no way to block textballoons.

 Localisation:
-German - Credits to Scath & Gothico for their translation French - Credits to: Foxbad, Onissifor, Citanul, Beldarane Spanish - Credits to Nekromant for his translation Chinese - Credits to Norova for her translation
+German - Credits to: Scath, Gothico , Gamefaq
+French - Credits to: Foxbad, Onissifor, Citanul, Beldarane Spanish - Credits to Nekromant for his translation Chinese - Credits to Norova for her translation